taskflow/taskflow/README.md

 - [Alexander Neumann](https://github.com/Neumann-A) helped modify the cmake build to make Cpp-Taskflow importable from external cmake projects
 - [Paolo Bolzoni](https://github.com/paolobolzoni) helped remove extraneous semicolons to suppress extra warning during compilation and contributed to a dataflow example
 - [Pursche](https://github.com/Pursche) fixed compilation warning on Microsoft Visual Studio
+- [KingDuckZ][KingDuckZ] helped discover the memory leak in the memory allocator used in graph and topology

 Meanwhile, we appreciate the support from many organizations for our development on Cpp-Taskflow.
 Please [let me know][email me] if I forgot someone!